- Clean and Green

 “Every ton of waste we recycle rather than send to landfills saves the city $65.”
 It also saves energy in extracting and transporting natural resources and converting them into new products.

-The city is now picking up plastics #1 through #7.
-Learn more about it at the Streets Department website.
+Learn more about what you can recycle curbside at the Streets Department website.
+For a full list of what is considered trash and what is recyclable, check out the Philadelphia's new Recycle by City website.
 Blue recycling bins are always available for free at our office.
 If you don’t have room for one of the blue bins, pick up a recycling sticker at our office and put it on any-sized container.

 Recycle your plastic bags at the local grocery store.
 Alternately, re-use them for your shopping and/or use them to dispose of your trash.
 THE SOSNA OFFICE NO LONGER ACCEPTS PLASTIC BAGS FOR RECYCLING.
 Apologies.